Jury finds Trump liable for sexual abuse, awards accuser $5M

 NEW YORK (AP) — A jury found Donald Trump liable Tuesday for sexually abusing advice columnist E. Jean Carroll in 1996, awarding her $5 million in a judgment that could haunt the former president as he campaigns to regain the White House.

-Jurors also found Trump liable for defaming Carroll after she made her allegations public.
-Trump chose not to attend the civil trial and was absent when the verdict was read.
+Jurors also found Trump liable for defaming Carroll over her allegations.
+Trump did not attend the civil trial and was absent when the verdict was read.

-Trump’s lawyer, Joseph Tacopina, shook hands with Carroll and hugged her lawyer, Roberta Kaplan.
-As the courtroom cleared, Carroll could be heard laughing and crying.

-Trump immediately lashed out with a statement on his social media site, claiming again that he does not know Carroll and referring to the verdict as “a disgrace” and “a continuation of the greatest witch hunt of all time.”
+Trump immediately lashed out on his social media site, claiming that he does not know Carroll and referring to the verdict as “a disgrace” and “a continuation of the greatest witch hunt of all time.”
 He promised to appeal.

+Trump’s lawyer, Joseph Tacopina, shook hands with Carroll and hugged her lawyer, Roberta Kaplan, after the verdict was announced.
+Outside the courthouse, he told reporters the jury’s rejection of the rape claim while finding Trump responsible for sexual abuse was “perplexing” and “strange.”

+“Part of me was obviously very happy that Donald Trump was not branded a rapist,” he said.

+It was unclear what, if any, implications the verdict would have on Trump’s third presidential bid.
+He’s in a commanding position among GOP contenders and has faced few political consequences in the wake of previous controversies, ranging from the vulgar “Access Hollywood” tape to his New York criminal indictment.

+His GOP rivals were mostly silent after the verdict, a sign of their reluctance to cross Trump supporters who are critical to winning the presidential nomination.
+Former Arkansas Gov. Asa Hutchinson, one of the few vocal Trump critics in the race, said the verdict was “another example of the indefensible behavior of Donald Trump.”

-The trial’s outcome was a validation for Carroll, one of more than a dozen women who have accused Trump of sexual assault or harassment.
-She went public in 2019 with her allegation that the Republican raped her in the dressing room of a posh Manhattan department store.
+Carroll was one of more than a dozen women who have accused Trump of sexual assault or harassment.
+She went public in a 2019 memoir with her allegation that the Republican raped her in the dressing room of a posh Manhattan department store.

 Trump, 76, denied it, saying he never encountered Carroll at the store and did not know her.
 He has called her a “nut job” who invented “a fraudulent and false story” to sell a memoir.